Linear Regression vs. Logistic Regression: Key Differences Explained

 The input data already belongs to a category, which means multiple input values can map to one output value.
 We use logistic regression to predict which category will the new input value belong.
 Hence the input is mapped into either 0 or 1.

-Linear regression vs logistic regression: difference and working Data as a Service
+Linear regression vs logistic regression: difference and working Data Governance Framework

 Once the curve is drawn, showing the data mapping to the output, we need a line to separate these two outputs clearly.
 This line is called the threshold or the value at which this line is drawn is called the threshold value.

-Linear regression vs logistic regression: difference and working Data as a Service
+Linear regression vs logistic regression: difference and working Data Governance Framework

 The equation for logistic regression is given by:

-Linear regression vs logistic regression: difference and working Data as a Service
+Linear regression vs logistic regression: difference and working Data Governance Framework

 Let’s say you have a list of employee IDs and you want to bifurcate the IDs based on legitimate and fraudulent.
 In such cases, you will use logistic regression.